tracking-image Skip to main content

 Dental Hygienist vs. Dental Assistant

-If you’re interested in the dental industry, you’ve likely heard of both dental hygienists and dental assistants.
-While these two terms sound similar, they are very different roles in the dental field.
+If you’re interested in the dental industry, you’re probably curious of the differences between a dental hygienist vs. dental assistant.
+While these two terms sound similar, they have very different roles in the dental field.
 Knowing what defines these positions and their distinct responsibilities is vital for anyone looking to join this industry.

 When patients make an appointment at a dental office, they may assume that they’ll be seeing the dentist, or that the dentist will be performing that day’s cleaning and checkup.
 While this might be true in some cases, more often than not you’ll be seen by an assistant and a hygienist.
 The dentist, however, is the primary doctor presiding over the office, so they’re focused on surgeries or specialized tasks, as well as inspecting the work of the hygienists and dental assistants.

-If you’re considering a career in dental hygiene, here are some things to know about the differences between an assistant and a hygienist.
+If you’re considering a career in dental hygiene, here are some things to know about the differences between a dental hygienist vs. dental assistant.

 What Does a Dental Assistant Do?